Approximate Computing Survey, Part II: Application-Specific & Architectural Approximation Techniques and Applications

 \subsection{Benchmark Suites and Error Metrics}

-Various open source benchmark suites for approximate computing have been proposed and released.
-In Table \ref{tb_benchm}, we report some of the most well-established suites, which have been employed in the state-of-the-art works examined in this survey.
+Various open source benchmark suites for Approximate Computing have been proposed and released.
+Table \ref{tb_benchm} reports some of the most well-established suites, which have been employed in the state-of-the-art works examined in this survey.
 Parallel programming benchmarks including PARSEC (Princeton Application Repository for Shared-Memory Computers)~\cite{2008_Bienia_PACT} and SPLASH-2 (Stanford Parallel Applications for Shared Memory)~\cite{1995_Woo_ISCA} are cross-domain benchmark suites with different emerging applications for evaluating and studying parallel chip-multiprocessors.
 There are also benchmarks focusing on multimedia and communication applications such as MediaBench~\cite{1997_Chunho_MICRO}.
-SciMark is a benchmark suite primarily focusing on Java language applications of scientific computing, including kernels like FFT, sparse matrix multiplication, Monte Carlo simulation and successive over-relaxation~\cite{2004_Pozo_SCI}.
-With the development of multi-platform parallel or acceleration libraries such as OpenMP, OpenCL and CUDA, more recent benchmarks focus on those libraries and frameworks.
+SciMark is a benchmark suite primarily focusing on Java language applications of scientific computing, including kernels such as FFT, sparse matrix multiplication, Monte Carlo simulation and successive over-relaxation~\cite{2004_Pozo_SCI}.
+With the development of multi-platform parallel/acceleration libraries and frameworks such as OpenMP, OpenCL, and CUDA, more recent benchmarks focus on them.
 Rodinia is a benchmark set for heterogenous computing with diverse applications targeting at platforms from multi-core CPU systems to GPUs~\cite{2009_Che_IISWC}.
 Regarding hardware, AxBench provides Verilog and C benchmark implementations~\cite{2017_Yazdanbakhsh_IEEEdt}.

-Various error/QoS metrics have been proposed to describe and evaluate the capability of Approximate Computing techniques and methodologies, as shown in Table \ref{tb_metrics}.
+The main error/QoS metrics that are used in Approximate Computing are presented in Table \ref{tb_metrics}.
 At the bottom level, different error rates are used, such as Error Rate (ER), which calculates the number of erroneous results over the total number of results, and correspondingly, Bit Error Ratio (BER), which calculates the number of erroneous bits over the total bits.
 Another family of error metrics is the Error Distance (ED), including Hamming Distance (HD), Mean (Relative) ED (MED/MRED), Normalized MED (NMED), and other numerical-based metrics.
 Another metric that is employed in the evaluation of approximate designs is the Probability of (Relative) ED higher than $X$ (PRED/PRED), where $X$ is a numerical value, Finally, Mean Squared Error (MSE) and Root MSE (RMSE) are also common metrics to evaluate the output quality.